 Also worth noting is that it has a cubic shape to make it super flexible in any surface or floor plan.
 It also has a capacity of 4 gallons and its electric input is at 1,400 watts and 120 volts AC.
 The Atwood EHM4 comes with a convenient heat exchanger and this uses electric ignition.

-As this is an RV water heater that you might like, the exterior is also corrosion resistant and it has a recovery rate of 7.21 gallons per hour.
+The exterior is also corrosion resistant and it has a recovery rate of 7.21 gallons per hour.
 The incalloy heating element is at 1,400 watts.

 RV Water Heater with Freeze Protection